Disk dumplings from Hobaraya Shokudo

 3 servings of gyoza

-The disk gyoza contains plenty of vegetables, and the skin is thin and easy to eat, so even if one person ate three servings, it wasn't much.
+The round dumplings were filled with plenty of vegetables, and the skin was thin and easy to eat, so even if one person ate three servings, it still didn't seem like much

-Many people enjoyed gyoza with popular ramen and katsudon.
+Many people enjoyed gyoza along with the popular ramen and katsudon

 Although it's not on the menu, you can order bottled beer, so you can enjoy gyoza and beer together!